Gautier30/iot-ReyVai/Pair_Folder/Labs/Week_7/Readme.md

 ## Separate Node Functionality

 1. LED Control: Successfully changed the RGB LED color according to the access decision.
+The colour of the red was flipped tho.
 2. Relay Control: Managed to control the solenoid drawer lock, locking and unlocking based on the access decision.
 3. Display Control: Displayed "Access granted" or "Access denied" on the screen according to the RFID reader's output.